stanleybak/quickzonoreach/README.md

 ## Docker Container & Continous Integration ##

-There exists a docker container which in theory should make sure the examples can execute after each commit to the repo.
-For details, see the commands and comments in the Dockerfile.
+There exists a Docker container which in theory should make sure the examples can execute after each commit, as indicated by the image at the top of the `README`.
+For details, see the commands and comments in the `Dockerfile`.
 To run the examples in Docker do:

 ```
 docker build -t quickzono .